misterspeedy/FsExcel/README.md

      style="width: 250;" />

 ---
-## Background Colors
+## Color

-Set the background color with the `BackgroundColor` property.
-The values and some color creation functions are in `ClosedXml.Excel.XLColor`.
+Set the font color with `FontColor` and the background color with the `BackgroundColor` property.
+The color values and color creation functions are in `ClosedXml.Excel.XLColor`.

 ```fsharp
 open FsExcel